Lab 3: Relay (On-Off) Control#

 Create a plot showing the setpoints described in Excercise 1.

 Using Python, numerically simulate the system of differential equations.
+Look at this example.
 Use the TCLab model parameters you estimated in Lab 2 for your personal TCLab hardware.

 ### Create a plot showing the setpoints described in Exercise 1